Saturday, June 24, 2023 - Sunday, June 25, 2023

 Note: Do not let the cost keep you from coming.
 If you want to camp but are unable to pay, sponsorships are available.
 Email us at and we'll be happy to help!

 You may have noticed, but we will actually be holding our Sunday Service at the Huckleberry Group Campsite!
 The service will be at the same time (Sunday at 10:00am) and will involve the same basic elements (singing, preaching, praying, communion, etc.).

 People not camping over the weekend are especially encouraged to join us as a day-user on Sunday for the service and after-service BBQ.
-If you can't make it, though we will not be able to live stream the service to Facebook, we will be providing some other virtual form of engagement (more info to come!).

 What if I (or others in my family) have food allergies or special dietary needs?

 Unfortunately, we are not able to accommodate this as it would make meal preparation too complex.
 We will be providing the menu to all registrants at a time closer to the event, but it will likely be pretty standard BBQ options.
 If the meals don't work for you or your family, we would ask that you please bring what you need.
 You are free to use the barbecue or whatever other cooking resources we have.

 What if I stink and want a shower?